European Starling

 Notes

-In 1890, Eugene Schieffelin from the American Acclimatization Society let loose about 100 European Starlings in Central Park in New York City.
-The goal of the society was to introduce European plants and animals into the US for economic and cultural reasons.
+The European Starling was introduced to the United States as part of the acclimatization movement, whose goal was to introduce European plants and animals into the US for economic and cultural reasons.
 At the time, people were not aware of the enormous problems caused by invasive species.
-The European Starling and the House Sparrow are without question the two invasive bird species who do the greatest harm to native bird populations by stealing their nest sites and outcompeting them for food.
+European Starlings and House Sparrows are without question the two invasive bird species who do the greatest harm to native bird populations by stealing their nest sites and outcompeting them for food.
 They also can be significant agricultural pests.
-The number of starlings in the United States is now thought to be around 150 million.
-Starlings were brought to the US from England, but the Royal Society for the Protection of Birds reports that the starling population has been significantly declining in the United Kingdom.
+The number of starlings in the United States is thought to be around 150 million.
+Starlings were brought to the US from Britain, but the starling population has been significantly declining in the United Kingdom.

 Origin of Names